zhenkewu/zhenkewu.github.io/sayhi/index.md

 **Please send an email if none of the following applies to you!**

-If you are emailing, add the word `giraffe` at the end of the subject line to indicate you have visited this site.
+If you are emailing for the first time, add the word `giraffe` at the end of the subject line to indicate you have visited this site.

 ## UMich Students